slowdivePTG/IsotropicWorkshop/Discussion_Reionization.md

 - Strong UV and X-ray radiation during accretion, the latter can penetrate deep into IGM to change the thermal and ionization state of IGM
 - Massive Pop III stars ending with BHs may be seeds for SMBHs

+## Observational constrains

+- QSO.
+Gunn-Peterson trough indicates an elevated neutral hydrogen fraction.
+By observing high-z QSO with Gunn-Peterson trough, we can determine when the trough disappeared, then further determine the ending of reionisation.
+Btw, a tiny amount of neutral hydrogen will be optically thick enough and absorb all light at $$1216(1+z)$$ angstrom.
+Anyway, QSO spectra probe the end of cosmic reionisation.
+- CMB.
+CMB photons can be scattered by free electrons (Thomson scattering).
+By measuring the total amount of CMB photons and calculating the total amount of CMB photos theoretically, an optical depth could be calculated.
+Then the time of reionisation can be worked out by assuming some reionisation models.
+Planck data indicates $$z=7.82\pm0.71$$ when the universe is half-ionized.
+- 21-cm lines.
+We can define a spin temperature $$T_s = T_* \ln(3n_0 / n_1) $$, where $$T_* = E_{21}/k_B$$.
+This temperature depicts the distribution of states on hyperfine levels.
+Before everything got ionized, the spin temperature is tightly bonded with CMB temperature.
+Absorption and emission will change the spin temperature slightly for $$\delta T_b$$.
+Stars began to form after $$z\sim30$$, decrease $$\delta T_b$$.
+X-ray sources will increase $$\delta T_b$$.
+Overall, $$\delta T_b$$ would decrease to negative and smoothly converge to zero.
+We have observed a trough from EDGES centering at $$z\sim 18$$, indicating many interesting new physics.